ucsd-cse30-f17/pa4-public/README.md

 ### 4. Testing your functions

 ### 5. README
-#### 1. We've provided the `.o` files for ten different implementations of the BST.
-Nine of these are incorrect implementations, and one is correct.
+#### 1. We've provided the `.o` files for ten different implementations of `bst.c`.
+9 of the 10 are incorrect implementations, and 1 is correct.
 Below are ten short descriptions of the errors, in no particular order.
 A. NO ERRORS.

 B. bst_add() is incorrect.